ShielaMarieCureg/ShielaCureg/README.md

-# Hi there! 👋 I'm Juan Dela Cruz
+# Hi there! 👋 I'm Shiela Marie Cureg

 ## About Me